evilbocchi/vscode-rbxts-jest/README.md

   - `LUAU_EXECUTION_UNIVERSE_ID`
   - `LUAU_EXECUTION_PLACE_ID`

-> **Tip:** The extension looks for a `package.json` with a `test` script in the workspace root, in the configured `demoPath`, or one directory above the workspace.
+> **Tip:** The extension looks for a `package.json` with a `test` script in the workspace root, in the configured `rbxtsProjectPath`, or one directory above the workspace.
 Make sure one of those locations exposes an appropriate runner.

 ## Getting Started
 1. Install the extension (from the Marketplace or by running `npm install && npm run compile` and using VS Code's `Install from VSIX...`).